Ragz-no/Ragz-no/README.md

 - 👋 Hi, my name is Ram Singh
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning EJS, and creating a todolist web application
+- 🌱 I’m currently learning RESTful API
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me ...